 In 2017, MFDS initiated mandatory testing of imported salmon due to reports of GE salmon raised in Panama and marketed in Canada.
 This testing applied to fresh and frozen salmon originating from the U.S., Canada, and Panama.
 From October 10, 2017 through December 31, 2017, every import of salmon per manufacturer was tested with no positive detections.
-Following this period, MFDS conducts random testing of five percent of incoming fresh and frozen salmon from the United States, Canada, and Panama.
+Following this period, MFDS conducted random testing on five percent of incoming fresh and frozen salmon from the United States, Canada, and Panama.
+Currently, MFDS takes one sample of fresh or frozen salmon from any country on a monthly basis and conducts GE testing.